Perfectly seared scallops served with corn and tomatoes in the height of their season. Can’t do much better than that. You really can’t.

 Nutrition

-- Serving Size: 3 scallops, 1/2 of corn and tomatoes
+- Serving Size: Half of scallops and sides

 - Sugar: 10g